Custodian helmet: Phasing out and reintroduction

-Of the 43 Home Office territorial forces in England and Wales, 20 currently use the comb style, eighteen use the rosetop style, and four use the ball style.
+Of the 43 Home Office territorial forces in England and Wales, 20 currently use the comb style, 18 use the rosetop style, and four use the ball style.
 Some forces wore spikes on top of the helmet, although these have now been completely phased out.

-Since the 1950s, helmets have no longer been worn by police officers in Scotland, but may be seen worn by Metropolitan Police officers when on Royal duties in Scotland.
+Since the early 1950s, helmets have no longer been worn by police officers in Scotland, but may be seen worn by Metropolitan Police officers when on Royal duties in Scotland.
 They ceased to be worn in Northern Ireland after the 1920s, except for night patrol work in Belfast and Derry until the early 1960s.

-In 2001 residents of Southend called for Essex Police to bring back the white custodian helmet formerly worn by Southend-on-Sea Borough Police officers patrolling the seaside in the summer, but this was rejected by the force.

 During 2002, attempts were made by police forces in England to replace the custodian helmet.
 Some forces adopted baseball caps for a very short time, but almost all reverted to the helmet or peaked cap.
 Humberside Police have adopted a "squat" helmet which is considerably shorter than the normal size helmets.
 This is currently in use.

 Thames Valley Police discarded the helmet in 2009 due to budget constraints but brought them back for use in 2018 following a successful trial in Reading, whereas West Yorkshire Police announced that helmets would cease to be worn after 2015 because staff found them unsuitable for normal duties.
 West Yorkshire Police did, however, retain the helmets for use on ceremonial occasions.
 Lancashire, Cheshire and Gloucestershire Constabularies announced in February 2017 that as part of uniform changes their custodian, bowler and peaked caps were to be replaced by unisex reinforced baseball caps, known as "Bump Caps".
 A small number of the traditional headdresses were retained for ceremonial occasions.